How to coppice trees

 Felling coppice regrowth

-Look carefully at the tree to decide which way to fell the individual stems.
+Look carefully at each tree to decide which way to fell the individual stems.

 Bear in mind: